 Chronophobia is an anxiety disorder in which one experiences an irrational fear of the passing of time.
 It is a disruptive and persistent stress that is related to thoughts of mortality, having limited time, or having limited means to monitor it.
 Chronophobia is a specific phobia, a category of anxiety disorders in which people experience irrational fear in response to certain objects and situations that pose little or no real danger.

-Those experiencing chronophobia may find it difficult to steer their thoughts towards other things, as time seems to dictate every aspect our lives.
-It’s the time on our watches and clocks that triggers most of our daily actions like getting up in the morning, leaving for work, going home, eating dinner and more.
-The first and last thing that most of us do each day is setting and turning off our alarm clocks.
+Those experiencing chronophobia may find it difficult to steer their thoughts towards other things, as time seems to dictate every aspect of our lives.
+It’s the time on our watches and clocks that triggers most of our daily actions like getting up in the morning, leaving for work, going home, eating dinner, and more.
+The first and last thing that most of us do each day is set and turn off our alarm clocks.
 Time can be seen flashing everywhere.
-It is on watches, grandfather clocks, alarm clocks, cell phones, computer screens, the microwave, and on the cable box.
-It is literally everywhere.
+It is on watches, grandfather clocks, alarm clocks, cell phones, computer screens, and the microwave.

 - Circular and racing thoughts

 - Trouble breathing

 Chronophobia can lead to significant distress and impairment in everyday functioning.
 It can result in isolating behaviors, sadness and depression, and impaired thinking.

 Chronophobia is especially prevalent in the elderly, those who are incarcerated, and people that have been diagnosed with a terminal illness.
 These individuals worry that their time is limited and begin to develop a fear of time passing, as it will ultimately lead them closer to their mortality.
 Chronophobia can also be prevalent in those who have experienced significant trauma or in those that have been in natural disasters.
 These individuals develop intense fear because they cannot easily track the passage of time during these situations.